rmoehn/jursey/design.md

     - Launder it through a sub-question.

 - Upwards navigation:
-    - Probably with a magic pointer r.parent.
-    - Or with another command :unlock-reflection-parent.
-    - It puts a parent on top of the current reflection structure and changes "r" to point at that parent.
+    - Each workspace structure has a parent entry that the user can unlock and thus grow the tree from one level higher.

 - Reflecting workspaces that reflected other workspaces, and unlocking more of the other workspaces' reflection pointers:
-    - Either we add "r1", "r2" reflection entries for things that are unlocked in outer workspaces.
-And only reflection entries from the outermost reflection can be unlocked further.
-    - Or we mark each reflection entry with the level of reflection that it was unlocked by.
-I feel that this way is slightly better.
+    - See scenarios/reflect-reflect-reflect-3.edn.
+    - Reflected workspaces' reflection entries cannot be unlocked.
+    - They can be laundered through a sub-question.
+    - All of a reflected workspace's reflection entries are also reachable without going through that reflected workspace, they can just be unlocked there.